 - (A) Employee.
 An individual employed in the bargaining unit covered by this Agreement. - (B) Bargaining Unit.
-All persons employed by the County through the Sheriff in those classifications specified above in Article 1. - (C) Exempt Employee.
+All persons employed by the County and/or through the Sheriff in those classifications specified above in Article 1.
+Unresolved disputes as to inclusion and/or representation of a classification will be handled by the Oregon ERB process. - (C) Exempt Employee.
 Supervisory and confidential personnel in the Sheriff's Office. - (D) Seniority.
 An employee's length of service with the Sheriff's Office while a member of the bargaining unit without a break in seniority as set forth in Article 15.
-Ties will be broken by lot as soon as possible following multiple hiring. - (E) Emergency.
-Any situation which could not reasonably be foreseen and which jeopardizes the public health, safety and welfare, defined as an unforeseen combination of circumstances or the resulting state that calls for immediate action requiring alteration of scheduled work hours, shifts and/or personnel assignments as determined by the Sheriff. - (F) Court or Administration Hearings Time.
+Ties in seniority will be broken as soon as possible following multiple hiring.
+Ties in seniority shall be broken by randomly drawing names of the employees printed on paper of equal size, folded, stapled, and mixed in random fashion in a box, hat, or other suitable container.
+The drawings will be carried out by the Association President and the Sheriff or their designees. - (E) Emergency.
+Any situation which could not reasonably be foreseen and which jeopardizes the public health, safety and welfare, defined as an unforeseen combination of circumstances or the resulting state that calls for immediate action requiring alteration of scheduled work hours, shifts and/or personnel assignments as determined by the Sheriff.
+The use of sick leave by an employee is not an Emergency when such sick leave usage causes staffing to dip below the Sheriff's Office established minimum staffing threshold. - (F) Court or Administration Hearings Time.
 Employees who are required to give testimony in court or in administrative proceedings about events arising out of their employment.
 Association responsibilities do not fall under this definition. - (G) Call Back.
-Calling back an employee to work other than for their scheduled work shift. - (H) Part-time Employee.
-Bargaining unit employees who are regularly scheduled to work twenty (20) hours or more per week, but less than full-time. - (I) Contract Deputy.
-A deputy assigned to perform law enforcement activities in a designated geographical area of the County and as otherwise directed by the Sheriff. - (J) Prorating Benefits.
-Prorated benefits shall be determined by calculating a percentage which equals actual hours worked per month over 173.3 hours per month. - (K) Field Training Evaluation Program (FTEP) Employee.
+Calling back an employee to work other than for their regularly scheduled work shift. - (H) Part-time Employee.
+Bargaining unit employees who are regularly scheduled to work twenty (20) hours or more per week, but less than full-time. - (I) Prorating Benefits.
+Prorated benefits shall be determined by calculating a percentage which equals actual hours worked per month over 173.3 hours per month.

+- (J) Field Training Evaluation Program (FTEP) Employee.
 Is an employee assigned to a program (known as the FTEP Program) for the purpose of receiving extensive field training and evaluation.
-FTEP assignments shall only occur while the employee is within his/her probationary/trial service period.
+FTEP assignments shall only occur while the employee is within his/her probationary/trial service period. - (K) Payout Calculations.
+All payouts of leave whether in lump sum or as a result of the employee taking the time off will include all incentives and longevity that the employee would have received if the employee was physically at work.